 - 1 cup fresh baby spinach leaves (handful)

 - Toppings of choice.
 I used hemp hearts, banana slices and coconut flakes but you could also try fresh berries, almond butter drizzle, and granola.

-The consistency of this should be thicker than a traditional smoothie since you eat it with a spoon.
-Any milk should work fine if you don’t like soy.
+- The consistency of this should be thicker than a traditional smoothie since you eat it with a spoon.
+Any milk will work if you don’t like soy.
 Feel free to experiment with the fruit, although the color will change if you use something that isn’t neutral.